Przejdź do treści głównej

 Modern web development workspace with code on screen

-Next.js is a React framework that gives you the building blocks to create fast, production-ready web applications.
-Built by Vercel, it extends React with powerful features like server-side rendering, static site generation, and API routes – all with zero configuration.
+Next.js is a React framework for building production-ready web applications.
+Built by Vercel, it adds server-side rendering, static site generation, and API routes on top of React, all with zero configuration.

-While React is a library for building user interfaces, Next.js is a complete framework that handles routing, data fetching, rendering strategies, and deployment optimization out of the box.
-Think of it as React with superpowers for production applications.
-If you're deciding on a language, check out our TypeScript vs JavaScript guide.
+Where React only handles the UI layer, Next.js takes care of routing, data fetching, rendering strategies, and deployment optimization.
+It's React with the production plumbing already done.
+If you're also deciding on a language, check out my TypeScript vs JavaScript comparison.

-• SEO-friendly by default – server rendering ensures search engines can crawl your content
+• SEO-friendly by default -- server rendering means search engines can actually crawl your content

-• Developer experience – fast refresh, TypeScript support, and intuitive file-based routing
+• Solid developer experience -- fast refresh, TypeScript support, and file-based routing that just works

-• Full-stack capabilities – API routes and Server Actions let you build backend functionality
+• Full-stack capabilities -- API routes and Server Actions let you build backend functionality without a separate server

-• Production-ready – used by Netflix, TikTok, Twitch, Hulu, and thousands of companies
+• Battle-tested -- used by Netflix, TikTok, Twitch, Hulu, and thousands of other companies

 React Server Components (RSC)

-The biggest paradigm shift in React's history.
-Components render on the server by default, sending only HTML to the client – drastically reducing JavaScript bundle sizes and improving performance.
+This is the biggest change to how React works in years.
+Components render on the server by default, sending only HTML to the client.
+The result: much smaller JavaScript bundles and faster page loads.

 // Server Component (default)